nated1028/CMSC320FinalProject/README.md

     Masculinity/Importance Correllation = 0.24

-#### Pairwise correlation of answers in Question 7
+#### Pairwise correlation of responses in Question 7

-To discover which actions that masculine men frequently (or infrequently) take and how they correllate to other actions, we wanted to run a statistical correlation analysis on pairs of actions reported in question 7.
-From this we can see group trends of actions and gain some insight into what typical men do often relative to other actions.
-Question 7 reads as follows:
+To discover which actions masculine men frequently (or infrequently) take and how those actions correllate to other actions, we run a statistical correlation analysis on pairs of actions reported in Question 7.
+From this we can look for trends in actions and gain insight into what men do in correspondence with other actions.
+For reference, here is Question 7 from the survey:

 > **7. How often would you say you do each of the following? *Select from: (Often; Sometimes; Rarely; Never, but open to it; Never, and not open to it)*** (RANDOMIZE)
 > * Ask a friend for professional advice